portlandcodeschool/jse-fall15-1/README.md

 **a)** `"1" == 1`

+True, this is because it is comparing the values so even though one is a string it is coercing the value to be true.

 **b)** `"1" === 1`

+False, because when using triple equals you are comparing the pure values and a string does not equal the number.

 **c)** `x == 'x'`

+When x is undefined it cannot equal the other

 **d)** `x == (x+'')`

 **e)** `'' == ' '`

+False because the quotes do not equal the same type.

 **f)** `x = true`

+True, because we are defining x and it is a value therefore true.

 **g)** `var x; x == 'undefined'`

+False, because undefined is considered not a number therefore it cannot be equal to not a number because there is no value.

 **h)** `'9'<'10'`

+ True, because we have the less than symbol and 9 is less than 10

 **i)** `typeof x + 1 === "number"`

+  False because x + 1 does not equal an numbered string

 **j)** `typeof x % 2 === "number"`

+False because again the numbered string is not purely equal to the x we are using that is undefined.

 **k)** `typeof (x % 2) === "number"`

+False because again the typeof is not a string therefore it cannot equal a string

 **l)** `x++ == ++x`

+False because the type is not the same

 **m)** `++x == x++`

+  True, because both types are similar rather than undefined.

 **n)** `"1"+x == 1+x`

+ False, because adding a string to x is not the same as adding the number 1 to x

 **o)** `"0"+1 == 1`

+ True, because string 0 is undefined which means its 1 is equal to 1 both numbers.

 **p)** `(typeof (x+1))===(typeof x)`

+ True, When you follow the sequence x+1 is equal to typeof x because both are the same type making it true.

 **q)** `(x*1 == x) || ((typeof x) != "number")`

+True because x is equal to x or type of x is not equal to a number string which is all true

 **r)** `(x=(typeof (x+(typeof x))))==x`

+   True, typeof x is equal to x.

 ---